All about equality and diversity at the ASA

 Holder of Equality Standards

 To support and supplement its objectives in this area, the ASA is working to achieve the Equality Standards for Sport, established by the Sports Councils as a benchmark for sports governing bodies to which they provide funding.

-The ASA is already the proud holder of the Foundation, Preliminary and Intermediate Standards for Equality and is committed to obtaining the Advanced Standard.
+The ASA is already the proud holder of the Foundation, Preliminary and Intermediate Standards for Equality and is currently working towards obtaining the Advanced Standard.